MicrosoftDocs/SupportArticles-docs/Office/Client/excel/available-resources-errors.md

 For more information about Office updates, see [Office downloads & updates](/officeupdates/).

-If your issue is not resolved after you install the updates, go to method 3.
+If your issue isn't resolved after you install the updates, go to method 3.

 ### Method 3: Add-ins interfering